***Trigger warning*** This post contains reference to sexual and emotional abuse and the effects it has had in my life.

 It has been so healing for me.
 Just to be able to breathe.
 To feel safe and valuable.
 God has spoken love and acceptance over me.
 He has been showing me how precious I am to him and helping me to begin to love and value myself as he does.

 Which is why I thought I was OK.
 I was expanding into myself and it felt so good.

 And yet I know the defense mechanisms are still there and as strong as ever.
 I still can’t speak what he did to me.
 I still can’t described how it made me feel.
 I still can’t stop myself from running into the panic room in my head when life gets hard.

-Dissociation, numbing, fantasy, repression of memory, sexual dysfunction.
+Dissociation, numbing, day dreaming, repression of memory, intimacy issues.

 The physical discomfort I feel around certain kinds of people.
 The emotional and physical response some people and situations illicit in me that I cannot control.

 I am still being pulled away from the fullness of life that is available to me by these forces and fears within me.
 There is so much I still cannot say, can’t acknowledge, cannot bear to feel.
 And it is controlling me, just like he did.

 Vulnerability is still just too unbearable and too dangerous to me.
 I reach and strive to live my life in a courageous and authentic way, but the survivor in me won’t allow me to take those risks.